jeremyBanks/database/docs/rfcs/0003-initial.md

       pool will be maintained instead of always opening new connections.
 - `sql.Connection` class
   - `.startTransaction(): Promise<sql.Transaction>`
     - Starts a new transaction in the connection.
-If a top-level transaction is already in progress on this connection, this will block until it is finished.
+If if there is an already an active transaction in progress on this connection, this will block until it is finished.
+  - `.prepareStatement(query: string): Promise<sql.PreparedStatement>`
+    - Prepares a SQL query for execution in this connection without a transaction.
   - `.close(): Promise<void>`
     - Closes the connection.
 If there is an active transaction, this will block until it is finished.